 - Peel the eggs and slice in half lengthwise.
 Remove the yolks from the whites and place yolks in a small bowl.
 Set whites aside.

-- Add the avocado, lime juice, sour cream, cilantro, onion powder, garlic powder, chili powder, and salt to the yolks and mash together with a fork until smooth and creamy.
+- Add the avocado, lime juice, sour cream, cilantro, onion powder, garlic powder, and salt to the yolks and mash together with a fork until smooth and creamy.
 Add additional sour cream, if desired, to reach your preferred consistency.

 - Spoon or pipe the filling into the egg whites.